-Line 25 Water network plus grants and contributions (price control)
+Line 25 Water network plus operating expenditure grants and contributions (price control)

-Projected grants and contributions covered by the wholesale water network plus price control.
-This represents the wholesale water network plus element of the total grants and contributions received for the wholesale water service contained in App28 lines 7 to 10.
+Projected operating expenditure grants and contributions covered by the wholesale water network plus price control.
+The sum of lines 25 and 26 represents the wholesale water network plus element of the total grants and contributions received for the wholesale water service contained in App28 lines 7 to 10.